DIET THERAPY

 -

-Symptom relief CompletedThis study tested whether the MIND diet (a mix of the Mediterranean and DASH diets) can improve fatigue, brain fog, and quality of life in people with multiple sclerosis (MS).
-62 adults with MS followed either the MIND diet or a standard healthy diet for 3 months.
-Researchers mea…
+Symptom relief CompletedThis completed study tested whether the MIND diet—a mix of Mediterranean and DASH diets—could improve fatigue, quality of life, and brain fog in 62 adults with multiple sclerosis.
+Participants followed either the MIND diet or a traditional healthy diet for 3 months, with weekly o…

 Matched conditions: DIET THERAPY